nonomal/loggifly/docs/guide/config_sections/label-config.md

 # Configuration via Docker Labels

 You can configure LoggiFly via Docker labels.
-This allows you to configure LoggiFly without having to edit the config file.
+This allows you to monitor a container without having to edit the config file or LoggiFly environment variables.

 You can use pretty much every setting via Docker labels.
 This includes notifications, keywords, actions, etc on `container` and on `keyword` / `regex` level.